Real estate calculators and rental market data

 San Antonio, TX

-Military bases create a reliable floor of rental demand that doesn't disappear during downturns.
+Three military installations give San Antonio a demand floor that doesn't disappear in downturns.
 More affordable than Austin, less volatile than Dallas, and consistently overlooked by investors chasing trendier markets.
 Their loss.

 17 zip codes